We believe that everyone who works hard deserves the opportunity to succeed.

 Driven by the fundamental belief that everyone who is willing to work hard deserves an opportunity to succeed, our mission is "to fight poverty by helping low-income Contra Costa residents gain the skills and confidence to get and keep jobs that support themselves and their families."

-Our entire community has a stake in the success of our job seekers.
-When our graduates launch careers, they are better able to meet their own needs and the needs of their families.
-Children raised in economically secure homes have fewer barriers to success.
+Our entire community has a stake in equitable opportunities to enable the success of job seekers.
+When our participants launch careers, they are better able to meet their own needs and the needs of their families.
 As our alumni grow in their careers, they have the resources to make the community stronger through their civic participation and volunteerism.
 Likewise, our entire community has a role to play in the success of our job seekers.
-We collaborate with other local agencies to develop more comprehensive and effective programs.
-We are supported by volunteers and local employers.
-And local residents, foundations, corporations, and government agencies provide the funding that allows us to offer our comprehensive programs.
-We cherish this entire network of relationships.
+We collaborate with local agencies, volunteers and employers to develop more comprehensive and effective programs.
+Local residents, foundations, corporations, and government agencies provide the funding that allows us to offer our programs.
+Together we make the community stronger.

-We exist for the purpose of having a long-term impact on the careers of our job seekers so that they achieve self-sustaining employment.
-While some aspects of our work are hard to quantify – the effect of trauma on a particular job seeker, for example – the outcomes of our work are quantifiable and measurable.
-We are committed to gathering data to assess our impact, evaluate the effectiveness of program changes, explore equity considerations, and identify areas for inquiry.
-We value creativity and diverse perspectives, including the perspectives of our alumni, to help us achieve and improve our impact.
+We exist for the purpose of having a long‐term impact on the careers of our job seekers so that they achieve self‐sustaining employment.
+The outcomes of our work are quantifiable and measurable.
+We are committed to gather data to assess our impact, evaluate the effectiveness of program changes, explore equity considerations, and adapt to opportunities.
+In addition, our job seekers achieve intangible benefits such as increased confidence and professional networks.
+We value creativity and diversity, including the voices of our alumni, to help us achieve and improve our impact.

-This work succeeds only if we are unflinchingly honest with ourselves and with our community.
-Program outcomes, whatever they are, guide our program development and allocation of resources.
-Financial results, whatever they are, must be incorporated into our long-term planning.
-Setbacks and challenges are opportunities for iteration and improvement.
-Our commitment is always to the mission and the community we serve, not to the organization itself.
+This work succeeds only if we are unflinchingly honest with ourselves and with our diverse community.
+Program outcomes and financial results, whatever they are, guide our program development, allocation of resources and must be incorporated into our long-term planning.
+Setbacks and challenges are opportunities for iteration of improvement and must be viewed through an unbiased lens.
+Our commitment is always to the mission and the interested, motivated community we serve, not to the organization itself.
 We rally around Opportunity Junction and work for its growth because of its effectiveness in serving our mission.